 \paragraph{Influence on Output Format} To isolate the effect of the format and reward change, we trained a model variant called Search-R1-step$^*$.
 This model uses the same outcome + format reward as the original Search-R1 v0.3 model \citep{jin2025empiricalstudyreinforcementlearning} but is enforced to use our new parsable output format.
 Besides, we also adapt the format change to $\beta$-GRPO and trained $\beta$-GRPO-step$^*$.
 The results from both variants in Table \ref{tab:main_cem} show that our structured format maintains the performance, with slight increase in some of the datasets.
 This confirms that the new parsable output format is a robust foundation and that the significant performance gains of our full method are attributable to the process-based reward mechanism it enables, not merely an artifact of the format change.

 \paragraph{Influence of Process Bonus Coefficient} We tested our hierarchical reward with different values for the process bonus coefficient $\lambda_p$, which determines the weight of the step-correctness ratio.
 Based on Table \ref{tab:avg_cem_osr_usr_hiprag}, a coefficient of 0.4 provided the optimal balance, yielding the highest performance (64.1\% Avg.
 CEM).
 A lower value of 0.2 behaved similarly to an outcome-only reward, failing to sufficiently incentivize efficiency (59.6\% Avg.
 CEM).
 This is reflected in its higher Avg.
 OSR of 5.5\% and Avg.
 USR of 44.5\%.
 A higher value of 0.6 over-prioritized step purity at the expense of final answer correctness, leading to a slight performance degradation (62.5\% Avg.
 CEM).
 The optimal $\lambda_p$ of 0.4 achieved the best trade-off, with a low 4.9\% Avg.
-OSR and 39.1\% Avg.
+OSR and 38.1\% Avg.
 USR.